-Any person who is physically fit can approach a security company for a potential job, and these untrained personnel are generally only given the most basic, low-risk positions to work so that they can gain experience.
+Any person who is physically fit can approach a security company for a potential job.
+Untrained personnel are generally only given the most basic, low-risk positions to work so that they can gain experience.
 But, before they can work any job, every agency requires guards to complete some level of internal training.

 If a guard is going to work as an armed guard, they will need to receive licensing and certification from the regulatory body associated with the weapon they will be carrying.
 This usually consists of state-sanctioned training programs and exams in the event of a guard needing to carry a gun.
 In order to utilize a weapon while on-the-job, the agency will require additional training within the company and require the guard to demonstrate extreme proficiency with their weapon.